Cayo Santa Maria

 If you prefer to experience naturism in private somewhere on the virgin beach (within the 1.5 km stretch between the two hotels), then plan to bring a sun umbrella (or any other type of shelter) because there’s no natural shade in Cayo Santa Maria, and you won’t have access to any services (like chairs, bars or restaurants).

-The hotel's Clothing Optional areas are frequented predominantly by naturists, but also by topless women, mixed couples (nudist and textile), but also by a few people wearing bathing suits.
+The Clothing Optional areas are frequented predominantly by naturists, but also by topless women, mixed couples (nudist and textile), but also by a few people wearing bathing suits.
 Although the coexistence between naturists and non-naturists is usually peaceful and respectful, it’s more courteous to leave the area to naturists given the limited number of palapas and loungers, and the very limited space reserved for naturism on the entire island of Cayo Santa Maria.

 It’s also important to note that nudity is not mandatory, non-naturists who want to walk along the clothing optional beach do not have to remove their clothes!
 It is normal to be intrigued by the presence of a nudist beach, the curious (perhaps future naturists!) are welcome, but voyeurs are not, and those taking pictures even less!
 Please be respectful.